eddycyu/eddycyu/_posts/2020-07-02-how-to-implement-comparable.md

 published: true
 ---

-This note shows how to implement _Comparable_ objects in Java for multi-field comparison.
+This recipe shows how to implement _Comparable_ objects in Java for multi-field comparison.

 Unlike the _equals()_ method in objects which only allows for equality